dschadow/CloudSecurity/README.md

 A local [Vault](https://www.vaultproject.io/) server is required for the **config-client-vault** and the **config-server-vault** applications to work.
 Using Vault in a Docker container with the pre-configured files available in this repository as described below is the recommended version.

 ## Docker
 Switch to the Docker directory in this repository and execute `docker-compose up -d`.
-This will launch a preconfigured Vault container which already contains all required configuration for the demo applications (a PostgreSQL database used for the dynamic database credentials demo is started as well).
+This will launch a preconfigured Vault container which already contains all required configuration for the demo applications.
+A PostgreSQL database used for the dynamic database credentials demo is started as well.

-Next, you have to configure the active terminal to communicate with this Vault instance and to unseal it:
+Next, you have to configure the active terminal to communicate with this Vault instance:

 * `export VAULT_ADDR=http://127.0.0.1:8200`
 * `export VAULT_TOKEN=s.BkbW9k3NrXL7DdVIN0JltBef`